MGriot/chemtools/doc/plotting/overview.md

 ## Theming

-The plotting library includes a powerful theming system to control the appearance of your plots.
+The `chemtools` plotting library provides a robust theming system to control the aesthetic appearance of your visualizations.
+Themes define comprehensive color palettes, font settings, and other visual properties, ensuring a consistent and professional look across all your plots.

+### Available Themes

+The following themes are available out-of-the-box:

+-   **`light`**: A default light-colored theme suitable for most general-purpose plots.
+-   **`dark`**: A default dark-colored theme, ideal for presentations or environments with low ambient light.
+-   **`oceanic_slate_light`**: A custom light theme with a cool, oceanic color palette.
+-   **`oceanic_slate_dark`**: A custom dark theme complementing the oceanic_slate_light theme.

 ### Using a Theme

-You can select a theme by passing the `theme` parameter to any plotter class.
-The default themes are `light` and `dark`.
+You can select a theme by passing the `theme` parameter to any plotter class constructor.

 ```python
 from chemtools.plots.basic.line import LinePlot